AayushP-10/Personalized-News-Aggregator-And-Recommendation-System/README.md

 # Personalized News Aggregator 📰

 A Django-based web application that delivers personalized news articles to users based on their preferences.
+Personalized News Aggregator and Recommendation System is a web-based application that delivers customized news feeds to users based on their selected interests and reading behavior.
+Built using Django and Python, the system fetches the latest news from multiple sources and applies simple recommendation logic to prioritize content relevant to the user.
+It also features an admin panel for content management and user administration, making it a scalable solution for personalized content delivery.
+The project aims to improve user engagement by minimizing information overload and providing meaningful, targeted news recommendations.

 ## How to Run the Project